shinyoungyou/user-docs/docs/pages/debugging.md

 !!!
 Warning
-      The "Step Over" won’t let you see their internal operations.
-Use the "Step Over" when you’re confident that the function is working as expected, or when you need to move quickly through your code.
+      The "Step Over" won’t let you see a function’s internal operations.
+Use it when you’re confident that the function works as expected, or when you want to move through your code efficiently.

 ## Finish Debugging

+If your program finishes running during debugging, you’ll see the final output (`Product is: 12`) in the terminal.

+However, if you’ve already found what you were looking for before the program ends, you can terminate the session at any time.

-1. <span >**Click**</span> the stop button (red square) to stop debugging.
+1. <span >**Click**</span> the stop button (red square) to end the debugging session.

-2. <span >**Check**</span> your terminal to see the output (it should display `Product is: 12`).
+    The session will end immediately without executing the remaining code, and you will not see the final output.

 <figure markdown="span">
   ![Image title](../assets/debug10.gif){ width="100%" }